-Sumeet Kachwaha has over 40 years' experience in the legal profession, mainly in corporate and commercial law.
+Sumeet Kachwaha has over 40 years' experience in the legal profession, mainly in dispute resolution.
+He is a Founding Fellow of the Intellectual Academy of Construction Lawyers.
 Mr. Kachwaha has held a Band One ranking in the Arbitration section of Chambers Asia since 2009.
-He also features in Who's Who Legal in the Construction, Arbitration, Procurement, Government Contracts and Asset Recovery sections, and has a Band One ranking in the Dispute Resolution section of the The Legal 500 Asia Pacific.
-He also figures in GAR's Who's Who Legal Arbitration section.
-He has handled some of the most leading and landmark commercial litigations ever to come up before Indian courts.
+He also features in Who's Who Legal in the Construction, Arbitration, Procurement, Government Contracts and Asset Recovery sections, and has a Band One ranking in the Dispute Resolution section of The Legal 500 Asia Pacific.

-Mr. Kachwaha has also been involved in the non-contentious side in several high-stakes projects, especially in infrastructure, power, construction and telecoms.
-He has advised a wide range of clients (on the victims' side) in relation to business crimes.

-He has served as a Chair of the Dispute Resolution & Arbitration Committee of the Inter-Pacific Bar Association (three-year term).
-He is currently serving as the Vice-President of the Asian Pacific Regional Arbitration Group (APRAG), and is on the Advisory Board of the Kuala Lumpur Regional Centre for Arbitration (now known as the Asian International Arbitration Centre).
+Mr. Kachwaha has also been involved in the non-contentious side, on several infrastructure projects.
+He has previously served as Co-Chair of a sub-committee for International Construction Projects of the International Bar Association, as a Chair of the Dispute Resolution & Arbitration Committee of the Inter-Pacific Bar Association (three-year term), and as Vice-President of the Asia Pacific Regional Arbitration Group.
+He is currently serving on the Advisory Board of the Asian International Arbitration Centre (formerly known as the Kuala Lumpur Regional Centre for Arbitration).